Definition

 Classification

-• cortical (mostly caused by CAA – with a higher risk of lobar hemorrhage)
+• cortical (mostly caused by CAA – with an increased risk of lobar hemorrhage)

 • combined (combination of CAA and arteriolosclerosis or rather arteriolosclerosis alone) [Jung, 2020]